nodejs/node/COLLABORATOR_GUIDE.md

 * Breaking changes should *never* land in Current or LTS except when:
   * Resolving critical security issues.
-  * Fixing a critical bug (e.g. fixing a memory leak) requires a breaking change.
+  * Fixing a critical bug (for example: fixing a memory leak) requires a breaking change.
   * There is TSC consensus that the change is required.
 * If a breaking commit does accidentally land in a Current or LTS branch, an